 The Chief of Police or the authorized designee shall ensure a staffing plan is prepared and maintained, indicating assigned personnel and their duties.
-The plan should ensure that at least one member who meets the training standards established by the Corrections Standards Authority (CSA) for general fire- and life-safety and is trained in fire- and life-safety procedures relating specifically to the facility is on-duty at all times (15 CCR 1028).
+The plan should ensure that at least one member who meets the training standards established by the Board of State and Community Corrections (BSCC) for general fire- and life-safety and is trained in fire- and life-safety procedures relating specifically to the facility is on-duty at all times (15 CCR 1028).

-The staffing plan shall be available for biennial review by CSA staff.
-The review and recommendations of the CSA biennial review shall be forwarded to the City, as required by 15 CCR 1027.
+The staffing plan shall be available for biennial review by BSCC staff.
+The review and recommendations of the BSCC biennial review shall be forwarded to the City, as required by 15 CCR 1027.